 Advice for Parents

-- Not all students live away from home at university.
-Rising numbers of students choose to live at home with their parent(s) or family while at university.
-If this is you, be prepared for the change in lifestyle and flexibility that comes with university study.
+Not all students live away from home at university – a rising numbers of students choose to live at home with their parent(s) or family.
+If this is your case, be prepared for the change in lifestyle and flexibility that comes with university study.

 If you are a parent yourself and are considering university you are not alone.
 UK universities have good support services in place for childcare and nursery provision, along with student support, scholarships and bursaries.

 While this section generally refers to parents, it applies equally to guardians and all other carers and supportive adults who may get involved.